lucian-dabija/zerobrix-auth/README.md

 # @zerocat-software/zerobrix-auth

-A core, standalone authentication solution for ZeroBrix Wallet Authentication (Signed Transaction) with integrated SQLite user storage.
+A complete authentication solution for ZeroBrix with integrated SQLite user storage.

 ## Features